 Collaboration with city, state key to Comedy Central’s decision; filming begins in summer

 Comedy Central has selected Detroit as the backdrop for its upcoming series, “Detroiters,” a comedy series that follows the travails of two small-time advertising men who produce low-budget, off-beat commercials with an eye toward a bigger dream.
-The series, which filmed a pilot last summer in Detroit, features Sam Richardson and Tim Robinson, both of whom have connections to metro Detroit.
+The series, which filmed a pilot last summer in Detroit, features Sam Richardson (below photo, right) and Tim Robinson (below photo, left), both of whom have connections to metro Detroit.

 “We welcome Comedy Central to the economic and cultural revival of Detroit,” said Adrian Tonon, director of customer service for the city of Detroit.
 “Attracting Comedy Central is a symbolic victory for the city, state and private partners who came together to make a compelling offer on the many advantages of doing business in the city.”

 Filming is scheduled to begin this summer with pre-production as early as April.

 The series is executive produced, created and written by Richardson (HBO’s “Veep,” former “Second City” member), Robinson (“Saturday Night Live” writer), Joe Kelly and Zach Kanin.
 “Detroiters” is executive produced by “Saturday Night Live” creator Lorne Michaels’ Broadway Video and Jason Sudeikis (“SNL,” “Horrible Bosses,” “We’re the Millers”).